 It helps to have a goal.
-Maybe you want to save to buy a house.
-Or you know you need to sock away money for retirement.
-Or you still need to meet what should be your first savings priority — creating an emergency fund for life’s unexpected events.
+Maybe you want to save to buy a house or you know you need to sock away money for retirement.
+Maybe you still need to meet what should be your first savings priority — creating an emergency fund for life’s unexpected events.

 Below, I’ll show you a dozen savings techniques that can help you get there.
 Even if you’re on a tight budget, I’d encourage you to do something to build up your savings account.
 Every penny adds up.

 How to Build Up Your Savings Account